42labs-code/42labs-code.github.io/index.md

 The [Google Form](https://forms.gle/7aGEQPYQHF4XHEqGA)

-Once you submit the form, I'll try to reach you to have a brief conversation about your start-up journey and the challanges you face in the journey (over a cup of team, I don't do coffee :)
+Once you submit the form, I'll try to reach you to have a brief conversation about your start-up journey and the challanges you faced (over a cup of tea, I don't do coffee :)

 Benefits